gitter-badger/kuzminki/README.md

 #Kuzminki

 Kuzminki is a PostgreSQL query and access library for Scala.
 For driver it uses the asynchronous [rdbc](https://github.com/rdbc-io/rdbc).
-This is a beta version and not fully tested.
+The project is currently not fully tested.

 #### Settings
+Database settings in sbt
 ```sbt
 db.user = {
   host = "localhost"